janaagaard75/janaagaard75.github.io/_posts/2020-09-14-both-traced-svg-and-webp.md

 ## Build Your Own Fragment

-The fragments that gatsby-contentful-source comes with are all defined in the package's [`fragments.js` file](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-contentful/src/fragments.js). `GatsbyContentfulFluid_tracedSvg_withWebp` is a combination of  `GatsbyContentfulFluid_tracedSVG` and `GatsbyContentfulFluid_withWebp`.
+The fragments that gatsby-contentful-source comes with are all defined in their [`fragments.js` file](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-contentful/src/fragments.js). `GatsbyContentfulFluid_tracedSvg_withWebp` is a combination of  `GatsbyContentfulFluid_tracedSVG` and `GatsbyContentfulFluid_withWebp`.